 Supervised work experience in an approved training station.
 Student is required to complete 150 contact hours at a worksite during the semester.
-Credit: 2 hours - Ten lab hours per week.

 COSMETOLOGY

 COS 120 COSMETOLOGY THEORY I

 This course is a study and practice of professional ethics, personal hygiene, grooming, visual poise, personality development, bacteriology, sterilization, sanitation, the skin, scalp, tricology, nails, and disorders of the skin and scalp.